-Meets at 14:30 on the third Saturday except February and December.
+Meets at 14:30 on the second Saturday in February, April, June (Installation), September and December.

 The Lodge takes its name from the Blessed Gerard, Founder of the first Hospice of St. John in Jerusalem from which the Hospitaller Order of St John began.
 The Lodge banner incorporates the eight pointed cross of Amalfi, a pilgrim’s stave and a motto, “Summo Ducente Deo” which means “Under the Guidance or Leadership of God”.
-Warranted in 1981 the Lodge’s first Initiate happens to be the current Provincial Grand Master, RW Bro CA Stuart Hadler
+Warranted in 1981 the Lodge’s first Initiate happened to be the Past Provincial Grand Master, RW Bro CA Stuart Hadler.

 Contact the Lodge Secretary: Robert Griffiths